-I am profiled also on Facebook, LinkedIn, Goodreads, and two groups on MeetUp.com.
-To find out more about me, just search my legal name, Therese L. Broderick.
+I am also on Twitter, Facebook, LinkedIn, Goodreads, and MeetUp.com.
+To find out more about me, search my legal name, Therese L. Broderick.

 You may email me at : brdrck AT gmail DOT com